iWriteGigs

 Question #10

-C jail time for the doctors who pushed sterilization on Mexican women.
+C the firing of the doctors who pushed sterilization on Mexican women.

 D the requirement that consent forms for sterilization be offered in multiple languages.